cwpearson/website2/posts/20231224-jindosh-riddle/index.md

 +++
-title = "Using c++ to Solve the Jindosh Riddle Dishonored 2's Dust District" date = 2023-12-24T10:00:00-0700 description = "Brute-force and depth-first search to solve a variation of an Einstein riddle" tags = ["c++"]
+title = "Using C++ to Solve the Jindosh Riddle Dishonored 2's Dust District" date = 2023-12-24T10:00:00-0700 description = "Brute-force and depth-first search to solve a variation of an Einstein riddle" tags = ["c++"]